Appraisals | Sell, Trade or Consign

 prohibits a complete description of all work.
 If you would like an in-hand description

-of any instrument, please call us Monday - Friday from 9:30am to 5:30pm and Saturday
+of any instrument, please call us Monday - Saturday from 9:30am to 6:00pm Central

 1. Order by email or telephone.
 We have a high inventory turnover rate,